umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

       </ul>
     </td>
     <td>
-    Raised when ContentService.DeletedBlueprint is called in the API.<br/>
+    Published when ContentService.DeletedBlueprint is called in the API.<br/>
     DeletedBlueprints: The collection of deleted blueprint IContent
     </td>
   </tr>